kabasset/EleFourier/doc/parallel_pyFFTW.md

 output[:] = plan.output_array
 ```

-This construct are useful to work with in-place transforms (cumbersome option 1),
+This construct is useful to work with in-place transforms (cumbersome, yet optimal option 1),
 but not needed with the standalone array approach (more natural option 2).
 The latter approach is common enough that pyFFTW provides a shortcut:
 The call operator can take as argument an input array, which will be copied,